($438) Cost to ship a car from Akron, OH to Ann Arbor, MI

 The time of the year

-The time of year and weather conditions in Akron and Ann Arbor play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Akron and Ann Arbor can impact car shipping prices.

 Best months to move to Akron are June, August and September as these are the driest months heat is not extreme.
 Winters are cold and dry but typically bring a mix of rain, sleet, and snow with occasional heavy snowfall and icing.